wazuh/wazuh-documentation/source/_templates/installations/elastic/common/generate_new_kibana_certificates.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-In case of installing Kibana in a different server from the Elasticsearch's one, new certificates for Kibana should be created.
+In case of installing Kibana on a separate host where Elasticsearch was installed, new certificates for Kibana should be created.
 This step must be done on the Elasticsearch master-node where the rest of the certificates were created:

 * Modify the ``search-guard.yml`` file placed at ``/etc/elasticsearch/certs/searchguard`` and add the following information at the end of the ``clients`` section: